Section 2: Coal

 Coal Land Reclamation

 In 1970, the U.S. Congress passed the Clean Air Act.
 Two years later, Congress passed the Clean Water Act.
-These two measures reveal the concern that Americans had about the quality of the environment in which they lived and how it affected their health.
+These two measures responded to Americans' concerns about the quality of the environment in which they lived and how it affected their health.

 North Dakotans were interested in environmental quality, but the foundation of their concern was the protection of agricultural lands.
 On the one hand, surface mining and coal-fired power plants provided jobs and energy security.
 On the other hand, North Dakota had a long-standing tradition of farming and ranching.
 The two views were often at odds.
 The middle ground between these two views was found in reclamation of mined areas.